Slash (musician): 2009–present: "Slash featuring Myles Kennedy and the Conspirators"

 Slash began working on his second solo album in June 2011.
 He collaborated with his touring bandmates Myles Kennedy, Todd Kerns, and Brent Fitz, with the resulting album billed to "Slash featuring Myles Kennedy and the Conspirators".
-The album, titled Apocalyptic Love, was released on May 22, 2012, debuting at No. 2 on the Canadian Albums Chart.
+The album, titled Apocalyptic Love, was released on 22 May 2012, debuting at No. 2 on the Canadian Albums Chart.
 In 2013 Slash received the award for "Best Guitarist of the Year 2012" from Loudwire.

 Slash embarked on a tour in the summer of 2014, opening for Aerosmith as part of the Let Rock Rule Tour.
 In May 2014, Slash revealed details of his third solo album World on Fire.
-The album was again billed as "Slash featuring Myles Kennedy and the Conspirators" and was released on September 10, 2014.
+The album was again billed as "Slash featuring Myles Kennedy and the Conspirators" and was released on 10 September 2014.
 It debuted at No. 10 on the Billboard 200 chart.

 In March 2018, Slash revealed that a new album with Myles Kennedy and the Conspirators was to be released later in the year.
-In June 2018, he announced that the album was titled Living the Dream, to be released on September 21, 2018.
+In June 2018, he announced that the album was titled Living the Dream, to be released on 21 September 2018.
 The group tour for the album began in September 2018, starting with a show in Del Mar, California at the KAABOO Del Mar Music Festival.
 The tour was concluded the U.S. and Canada again 2019 after completing the Asian leg and Hawaii show with Guns N' Roses.
 Former touring guitarist Frank Sidoris joined the band full-time for the recording sessions.

 In an October 2020, bassist Todd Kerns confirmed that there would be a new album in 2021, referred to as SMKC4.

-On July 26, 2021, it was confirmed that the record was to be released by Gibson's new record label Gibson Records in February 2022.
-On October 18, 2021, Slash confirmed the first single's title "The River is Rising", along with its release date, October 22, 2021.
-On October 22, the release day of first single, it was announced that the album 4 would be released on February 11, 2022.
-The tour was also announced the same day, scheduled to start February 8, 2022, in Portland, Oregon.
+On 26 July 2021, it was confirmed that the record was to be released by Gibson's new record label Gibson Records in February 2022.
+On 18 October 2021, Slash confirmed the first single's title "The River is Rising", along with its release date, 22 October 2021.
+On 22 October, the release day of first single, it was announced that the album 4 would be released on 11 February 2022.
+The tour was also announced the same day, scheduled to start 8 February 2022, in Portland, Oregon.